NickCrews/tybis/README.md

 # Tybis: The typesafe, portable dataframe library for TypeScript

-Tybis is a TypeScript port of [Ibis](https://github.com/ibis-project/ibis).
-It provides:
+Tybis provides:

-- A lazily-executed dataframe API with full compile-time schema tracking
+- A lazily-executed dataframe API with full compile-time schema tracking.
+  If you rename a column, you get type errors telling you (and AI!) all the places you need to update.
-- A clean, chainable expression system inspired by [PRQL](https://prql-lang.org/)
+- A clean, chainable expression system inspired by [PRQL](https://prql-lang.org/).
-- SQL generation via the official [prqlc](https://www.npmjs.com/package/prqlc) compiler
+- SQL and PRQL generation via the official [prqlc](https://www.npmjs.com/package/prqlc) compiler
+- Escape hatches when we can't provide the functionality you need.

 ## Example Usage